vegaprotocol/documentation/docs/tutorials/committing-liquidity.md

 ## Cancelling a liquidity commitment
 If you no longer want to keep a liquidity commitment open for a market, you can cancel your commitment using the `liquidityProvisionCancellation` transaction.
 This will remove the commitment requirement from your public key, and return the bond amount back into your general account.

 If cancelling a commitment would leave a market without enough liquidity, then you will be penalised.
-Specifically, if removing your liquidity will put the market below its [target stake](./../concepts/liquidity/provision.md#target-stake), <NetworkParameter frontMatter={frontMatter} param="market.liquidity.earlyExitPenalty" hideName={true} formatter="percent/> will be deducted from your bond.
+Specifically, if removing your liquidity will put the market below its [target stake](./../concepts/liquidity/provision.md#target-stake), <NetworkParameter frontMatter={frontMatter} param="market.liquidity.earlyExitPenalty" hideName={true} formatter="percent" /> will be deducted from your bond.

 Any open positions will not be cancelled.